To My Husband, I’m Tired Too - Baby Chick

 Dear Husband,

-The Daily Grind of Being Home
+The Reality of Being Home All Day

 I’m the only support our children have, so I’m always on.
 It is hard being everyone’s everything all day.
-I don’t ever get a break or to relax.
+I don’t ever get a break or relax.
 Everything is on me until you return in the evening.

 I’m So Tired